 Skip to main content

-Axiomatics Policy DevOps (APD) supports variable substitution in policies, attribute connectors, test data, and other configurations.
+Axiomatics Policy DevOps (APD) supports environment variables in policies, attribute connectors, test data, and other configurations.
 You can also define default values for variables where needed.

 The following examples show variable substitution with and without default values: